-You might have experience reconciling your checkbook by comparing your own written records with your bank statements.
+Your parents probably have experience reconciling their checkbook by comparing your own written records with their bank statements.

 - Paper checks probably only account for a small amount of your total expenses per month

 - You probably have an automatic record with your bank’s online services showing how much you paid for anything purchased with a debit card

 This does not mean you can skip the account reconciliation though.
 In fact, the way instant payments and other conveniences work probably make it more important than ever to spend a few minutes per month reconciling your accounts.

 What does it mean to reconcile?